MrAhmalo/pterodactyl-themes/README.md

    blueprint -i playertoolspro
    ```

 4. Done!
-PlayerToolsPro has been succesfully installed.
+PlayerToolsPro has been succesfully installed. <br>
 	 Got an error?
 Have an issue?
 Get help here --> https://discord.gg/123456